 “Having kids changes everything”.
 I don’t know how many times I heard this before we had a kid but as much as I’d like to roll my eyes: it is very true.

-As Luke cut down A pretty good tree, Zach and I explored the store and ate butter cookies.
-By the time we were back on the road, tree on the roof, Zach was fast asleep.
+As L cut down A pretty good tree, Z and I explored the store and ate butter cookies.
+By the time we were back on the road, tree on the roof, Z was fast asleep.

 After nap time we got out the decorations.
 Growing up I was the tree decorating perfectionist: the lights and cranberries had to be strung with equal spacing and tucked wires didn’t show.
 A balance of large and small ornaments had to be evenly dispersed.
 (Yea, I annoyed the whole family I’m sure).

 But now we have a toddler.
 This year I had to separate our breakable ornaments from the wood, metal, fabric, or plastic ones.
 All breakables went back in the box.
-Zach was happy to be able to help, handing Luke ornaments to go on the tree.
 We used candy canes and fabric or paper snowflakes to fill in gaps where larger breakable ornaments would normally be.